swhitefi/Comparative_Genomics/day1_afternoon/README.md

 samtools flagstat Rush_KPC_266__aln.bam > Rush_KPC_266__alignment_stats
 ```

-These statistics will give you an idea about how well your reads aligned to the reference genome in terms of what percentage of reads that you supplied actually mapped to the genome.
+These statistics will give you an idea about how well your reads aligned to the reference genome in terms of what percentage of reads that you supplied actually mapped.
+If there is very low percentage of reads that are being mapped, then you need to reconsider the reference genome being used for reads alignment.

 ii.
 VCF statistics: